GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 // Materials and font asset materials organized into subfolders Assets/Materials

-// All scenes for the game organized into subfolders Assets/Scenes
+// All scenes for the application organized into subfolders Assets/Scenes

 // Custom shader code and shader graphs organized into subfolders